 How I went from a kid who grew up with nothing to an Accredited Financial Counselor helping thousands improve their financial lives.

-Before Simplifinances and before I learned anything about money, there was a kid who grew up in a broken home.
-I always wanted to be rich and as I got older I thought that making more money would make me happy and all of my problems would go away.
+Before building Simplifinances and before I knew anything about personal finance, I was a poor kid who grew up in a broken home.
+I dreamed of one day being wealthy, and as I got older, I thought making more money would make me happy.
+If I had money, all of my problems would go away.

 I'm an accredited Financial counselor.